1broccoli/drivezonetuner/README.md

 # Drive Zone Tuner

-If you want a simple way to run it. download releases folder and run the .exe with all the files in the folder.
+If you want a simple way to run it, download only releases folder and run the .exe with all the files in the folder.

 Professional Car Tuning Application for Drive Zone